-G.F.
-Basis Boost
+F. Basis Boost

-The Authority will restrict the 130% basis boost to projects located in the official Difficult to Develop Areas (DDA)/) or Qualified Census Tracts (QCT) districts, or to).
-Additionally, projects applying for 9% LIHTCs, which require the 130% basis boost to be financially feasible as part of a qualified low-income housing project and that reserve 25% of the total units to households with incomes at or below 50% AMI (of Area Median Income).
-(AMI), will also qualify for the boost.
-The list of DDADifficult to Develop Areas and QCT areasQualified Census Tracts eligible for the basis boost may be found at https://www.huduser.gov/portal/datasets/qct.html.
+The Authority will restrict the 130% basis boost to projects located in official Difficult to Develop Areas (DDA) or Qualified Census Tracts (QCT).
+Additionally, projects applying for 9% LIHTCs, which require the 130% basis boost to be financially feasible and that reserve 25% of the total units to households with incomes at or below 50% of Area Median Income (AMI), will also qualify for the boost.
+The list of Difficult to Develop Areas and Qualified Census Tracts eligible for the basis boost may be found at www.huduser.gov/portal/datasets/qct.html.
 The most current lists available at the time of application must be used to determine if a project is located in a DDA and/or QCT.

-HFA: 109.05 APPLICATION PROCESS
+HFA 109.05 APPLICATION PROCESS